-Below is my interpretive poster for the M 5.9 earthquake.
+Below is the interpretive poster for the 08 April 2017 M 5.9 earthquake.

 - Here is a video shot by some divers who were diving at Anilao Camper, just a few kilometers from the epicenter.
 This was posted on facebook here by Jan Paul Rodriguez.